trendyminds/places/README.md

         composer require trendyminds/places

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Places.

-## Places Overview

--Insert text here-

-## Configuring Places

--Insert text here-

-## Using Places

--Insert text here-

-## Places Roadmap

-Some things to do, and ideas for potential features:

-* Release it

-Brought to you by [TrendyMinds](https://trendyminds.com)

 ## Attribution
 [Pin marker by Iconnic from the Noun Project](https://thenounproject.com/search/?q=pin&i=2207989)